 - be referred by family members, guardians, friends, schools, independent living centers, Federal, State or local agencies, medical providers, and other sources.

 When a person is referred to ACCES-VR for services, ACCES-VR needs to know that the potential applicant is aware of and consents to the referral.
 The individual's involvement can be indicated by a signed release form from the referral source, an interagency referral form, a statement indicating knowledge of the referral signed by the individual, direct contact from the individual, or a similar method.
-When there is no indication that the person being referred has knowledge of the referral, the referral source should be contacted requesting confirmation of the consumer's consent and indicating that the case will not be opened without the consent.
+When there is no indication that the person being referred has knowledge of the referral, the referral source should be contacted requesting confirmation of the individual's consent and indicating that the application will not be processed without the consent.

 - Social Security number, if available